Best Ellipticals for 2020

 All these factors will come into play when determining the best elliptical for you.
 If you’re primarily a recreational exerciser that doesn't need particularly intense workouts, you probably don’t need a very advanced elliptical.
 If you’re doing high intensity interval training, endurance sessions, and you like to mix it up, finding a high-performance machine that can keep up with this is important.

-Here are some key factors relating to performance that you should consider.
+Here are some key performance factors you should consider.

-Resistance: Next you’ll want to consider resistance levels.
-Some machines only offer a few resistance levels; these are designed for beginners or those using the machine to help with rehab during physical therapy.
-There are also more durable ellipticals designed to withstand a lot of wear and tear during intense workouts; these are for advanced exercisers and offer more resistance for a greater challenge.
+Resistance: Some machines only offer a few resistance levels.
+These are designed for beginners, or perhaps those using the machine to help with rehab during physical therapy.
+There are also more durable ellipticals designed to withstand a lot of wear and tear during intense workouts.
+These are for advanced exercisers and offer more resistance for a greater challenge.

 When thinking about resistance, you’ll want to check the weight of the flywheel.
 That’s going to determine the stability of the machine and how smooth of a ride it will provide.
 A flywheel should be at least 20 pounds for anyone other than beginners.